nnellans/bash-guide/README.md

 # Case Statements

-By default, when `case` finds the first match it will run the given commands and then exit, with no subsequent matches being attempted.
+- When `case` finds a match it will run those commands and then exit, with no subsequent matches being attempted.
 This behavior can be modified by changing `;;` to a different option (but also see the `GSG:` note below)
-- As a fallback, it is common to use `*` as the final pattern as this will always match
+- As a fallback option, it is common to use `*` as the final pattern, as this will always match
 - You can define multiple patterns on the same clause using the OR logical operator: `|`
 - Uses standard [Pattern Matching](#pattern-matching)